NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/uqTechnical.rst

 Dakota Methods
 ==============

-The methods and theory for the dakota application are best described by the developers of theat application.
+The methods and theory implemented by the Dakota application are best described by Dakota's developers.
 A comprehensive |Dakota Theory Manual| is available.